 At left Amber Loihle, Phil Nichilo, Chris Minitelli and Kristen Spiegel display trophies earned at the PSE Northeast Regional Sales Competition at UCONN this fall.
 TCNJ won first and second place in the sales competition and first place in the public speaking competition.
 Nine of the ten finalists in the sales competition were TCNJ students.
 Phil Nichilo won first in the sales competition and Chris Minitelli and Kristen Spiegel tied for second.
 For the second year in a row Amber Loihle won the public speaking competition.

-This past summer 8 students accompanied Professor Pelham on the European Study Tour to France and Germany for the International Business 250 course.
+Eight students accompanied Professor Pelham on the summer European Study Tour to France and Germany for the International Business 250 course.
 The purpose of the course was to develop an understanding of how culture and politics impact business decision making for companies in the European Union and companies doing business globally.
 In France the students went on tours of Paris, Strasbourg and Vichy where they attended lectures at Pole University/Clermont-Ferrand University.
 In Germany they toured Heidelberg and Frankfurt where they attended a lecture by a European Central Bank representative about the role of the bank in Europe’s financial stability.